WhiteflagProtocol/whiteflag-standard/wf-specification.md

 aid worker A might report such an area by sending one or more `D21` messages using a special app on her smartphone.
-The information about the dangerous area is available immediately to civilians, NGOs, journalists etc., even though the information about the mine field might not yet considered accurate or true by everybody.
+The information about the dangerous area is available immediately to civilians, NGOs, journalists etc., even though the information about the minefield might not yet be considered accurate or true by everybody.

 Based on the original message, a UN peacekeeping unit or UNMAS (U) plan to investigate the area.
 Once they can confirm it is a minefield, a